johnhearn/johnhearn.github.io/_drafts/trees-and-polytopes.md

 The product is non-commutative however in the case of real or complex elements the result is *permutation equivalent*, that is, since the order of multiplication of each element ($$ac=ca$$) is not important, the resulting vector contains the same elements in a different order.

-This structure is isomorphic to the family of [cross-polytope](https://en.wikipedia.org/wiki/Cross-polytope)s.
+This structure is isomorphic to the family of [cross-polytope](https://en.wikipedia.org/wiki/Cross-polytope)s{% sidenote polyhedral-representation "[Edit: this is not a new idea.
+See [this library](https://polyhedral.info/) which leverages polyhedral representations for algorithm compilation. "%}.
 Here is the skeletal graph of the 4 element cross-polytope (a square).

 {% graphviz %}
 digraph "4-element tree" {